mncaudill/flickr-machinetag-geo/README.md

 in the geodata.
 This is much more impressive when the geodata itself is not already on the page.

-This project is *very* alpha.
-Very little error-checking and supports only one machine tag provider.
+This project is *very* alpha--there is very little error-checking.
 It also only works on semi-modern browsers that support JS's querySelectorAll.

 This project was completely inspired by Aaron Cope's post (http://www.aaronland.info/weblog/2010/12/06/urmum/#enplacify).